oracle-livelabs/apex/online-bookstore-app/3-enhance-home-page/enhance-home-page.md

     ![App builder home page](images/review-fs.png " ")

-## Task 5: Include a Link for Purchasing Books
+## Task 5: Create a Book Details Page

+In this task, we will create a book details page that opens when a book on the homepage is clicked and displays additional book information.

 1. Go back to the page designer, and select **Application ID**.